jared-ni/STRESS-cs262-final/README.md

 Run `python3 -m train_client.py` in base directory.
 Follow instructions to enter a train ID of 1, 2, or 3; if a duplicate ID is entered, you can re-enter another ID number.
 If successful, trains will wait for all other trains to be at a safe minimum distance away to instantiate at the train stop.

+### Connecting Sensor Client

+First, prepare or construct an Arduino client according to the circuit diagram in the paper.
+Then, install Arduino IDE, and upload the file ./arduino_sensors/PIR_and_ultrasonic/PIR_and_ultrasonic.ino.

 ### For Warning Sensor Client:

 Run `python3 -m client_warning_sensors.py` in base directory.